naepre/BINF4241-group29/Assignment_5/README.md

       a.
 Set Number of Players
           + It should give back a message showing the correct number of players.
+          + It should return a message if the input is wrong.
+          - Anything else.

       b.
 Set Players
         b.1.
 Put in a Playername
           + It should give back a message showing the playername and its playernumber.
+          + It should return a message if the input is wrong.

         b.2.
 Put in a Playerage
           + It return a message showing the playername, its age and its playernumber.
+          + It should return a message if the input is wrong.

       c.
 Set Score
           + It should return a message showing the score needed to win the game as a proposal.
+          + It should return a message if the input is wrong.

       d.
 Accept Score
           + It should return a message showing that the score was accepted or declined.
+          + It should return a message if the input is wrong.
           - Anything else.

     During Game